MysteryPancake/Houdini-Fun/README.md

 Physically simulated strandbeest using the RBD Bullet Solver.
 It walks all by itself without any extra forces!

-I found a cool use of Vellum for this, it can repair the edge lengths based on [the ratios from Wikipedia](https://en.wikipedia.org/wiki/Jansen%27s_linkage).
+I found a cool use of Vellum for this, it can fix the edge lengths based on [the ratios from Wikipedia](https://en.wikipedia.org/wiki/Jansen%27s_linkage).

 <img src="./images/strandbeest.webp?raw=true" width="600">